From Classrooms to Cows in Under 60 Seconds

-“In the spring it was a great stress reliever to be able to snuggle with the baby goats during a break,” Myzk says.
+“In the spring it was a great stress reliever to be able to snuggle with the baby goats during a break,” Mzyk says.

-For Myzk and so many others, it was those little things as well as the big things they experienced at the TAU that inform their work life today.
-Myzk now works at an animal practice that sees both pets and farm animals in a small Wisconsin town.
+For Mzyk and so many others, it was those little things as well as the big things they experienced at the TAU that inform their work life today.
+Mzyk now works at an animal practice that sees both pets and farm animals in a small Wisconsin town.